-In Singapore, the easiest way is to do this is to compare deals offered by financial institutions.
+In Singapore, the easiest way to do this is to compare deals offered by financial institutions.
 Check who has the lowest EIR.
 You can also check the interest rates, the amount you can borrow, and the length of time you have to pay back.
-Assess if the interest rate used by the lender is lower than other competing lenders.
+Assess if the interest rate used by the financial institutions is lower than their competitors.

-Ask your bank or any lender about EIR of their loans.
+Ask your bank or any financial institution about the EIR of their loans.
 Do not rely on the advertised rates of their products.
-If you find their EIR, interest rates or other costs too high, you can negotiate with them directly.
-Remember that these are people behind these financial services.
+If you find their EIR, interest rates, or other costs too high, you can negotiate with them directly.
+Remember that these are the people behind these financial services.

-If you truly want to find the best deals for loans, you have to be vigilant in finding licensed moneylenders with reasonable charges.
+If you truly want to find the best deals for loans, you have to be vigilant in finding financial institutions with reasonable charges.
 Aside from the advertised rates, ask the representative to calculate other additional costs.
 Also, compare if the product you are applying for will cost you least.
-You have to make sure that applying for personal or other types of loan is the best financial decision for you.
+You have to make sure that applying for personal or other type of loan is the best financial decision for you.

-If you wish to know more about personal loans and other details about lending products in Singapore, visit Instant Loan now.
-They are a finance directory website that lets you receive free loan quotes from Singapore’s top licensed moneylenders.
+If you wish to know more about personal term loans and other details about lending products in Singapore, visit Instant Loan now.
+They are a finance directory website that lets you receive free loan quotes from Singapore’s top financial institutions.